giraone/pms-jh6-sql/README.md

 ## Security

-In constrast to the standard JHipster generated projects, only users with the role ADMIN can access the generated CRUD REST services under the `/api` URL.
+In contrast to the standard JHipster generated projects, only users with the role ADMIN can access the generated CRUD REST services under the `/api` URL.
 All REST interfaces for "normal" users are placed under the URL `domain-api` and are authorized to reflect \*multi-tenancy` (a user of a company can see only employees of his/her company).